 Use margin and padding properties to create responsive content with consistent spacing.

-In this lesson
+In this lesson, you’ll learn:

 Spacing is the breathing room outside (margin) or inside (padding) an element’s boundary — you can add spacing to one side, complementary sides, or all four sides at once.

-To add margin or padding to one side of an element
+To add margin or padding to one side of an element:

-To change spacing on complementary sides: h
+To change spacing on complementary (opposite) sides:

 The default spacing unit is pixels (px), but you can change it to any of the units listed in the unit’s menu.
 To access the unit menu, click any spacing control and choose the unit to the right of the spacing input field (e.g., PX, %, EM, VW, or VH).